sjscott84/react-intro/README.md

 React provides us two ways to create components, as functions or as classes, we will be using both throughout this course.
-From Reacts perspective both types of components are equivalant, except that Classes have extra functionality, like state (more on that soon), that is not avalible in a functional component.
+From Reacts perspective both types of components are equivalent, except that Classes have extra functionality, like state (more on that soon), that is not available in a functional component.

 React have recently added hooks, providing us a way to use some the Class functionality inside out functional components.
 Hooks are outside the scope of this course but